 Since 2019, the event is presented and hosted by the prestigious École de musique Vincent-d'Indy.

-The Montreal Classical Music Festival is a competition designed for young musicians aged 5 to 23 (singers 30) who are currently studying music with members of the Quebec Music Teachers' Association.
+The Montreal Classical Music Festival is a prestigious competition designed for young musicians aged 5 to 23 (singers 30) who are currently studying music with members of the Quebec Music Teachers' Association.
 Competitors will perform in the following categories: piano, violin, cello, winds, guitar, voice, music writing, and chamber music (ensemble).

 The 2020 edition of the Montreal Classical Music Festival is organized and hosted by the Quebec Music Teachers’ Association, in collaboration with the École de musique Vincent-d’Indy.